NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_setup.md

 After adding the Equipment Manager to the appropriate pawn, the next step is to add the `EquipmentManagerProviderInterface` and implement the `GetEquipmentManager` function to return the component.

+## Framework Upgrades

+> **Back up first!**
+>
+>Before migrating to a newer version, it is highly recommended that you back up your project first!
+{style="warning"}

+### 1.0 to 2.0
+Version 2.0 modified some functions to differentiate how they exposed the dynamic Memory and Payload structs.
+Functions invoking operations using a payload, or accessing item memories in Blueprint and C++ should be reviewed.

+Blueprint Functions will always use the `FInstancedStruct` version, while C++ counterparts will use `TInstancedStruct`.
+Default item configurations using default memories are not affected.

 <seealso style="cards">
    <category ref="related">
         <a href="inv_troubleshooting.md" summary="Debugging the inventory and accessing the logs.">Debugger and Logs</a>